What You Should Know When Using Essential Oils for Dogs

 Listen to Your Dog

 Dogs usually love essential oils.
 They often perk up as soon as you open an essential oil bottle.
 When first introducing a new essential oil to your dog, let your dog sniff the essential oil from your hands first.
 If your dog starts drooling, whining or runs away use another oil that has similar properties and your dog reacts positively to.
 There are many essential oils that have similar chemical compositions and can achieve the same results.
-Choose an essential oil your dog likes.
+Choose an essential oil your dog likes, they will be drawn to what is good for them.

 Areas to Avoid

 Certain body parts should be avoided as an essential oil could cause irritation.
-Keep essential oils away from eyes, nose, anal area, and genital areas.
-If you accidentally get some essential oil on a sensitive area, flush with milk.
+Keep essential oils away from eyes, nose, inner ears, anal area, and genital areas.
+If you accidentally get some essential oil on a sensitive area, flush with milk or wipe off with a cloth soaked in another oil (vegetable oil, olive oil, etc).

 Melaleuca Essential Oil (also commonly known as Tea Tree Essential Oil) has Phenolic compounds that can be more difficult for a dog’s body to process.
 The oral toxic dose of phenol in dogs is about 0.22 grams per pound of body weight.
 4 drops of Melaleuca are equivalent to about 0.22 grams.
-So Melaleuca can be toxic but only in high doses.
-Practice care and always dilute when using Melaleuca.
+So Melaleuca can be toxic in high doses but personally, as an Aromatherapist, I do not recommend using Melaleuca / Tea Tree essential oils with dogs.

 What to Consider When Starting to Use Essential Oils